adreansyah/tokoflix/README.md

 # Tokoflix

+## Rquirement

+For setup this mini project, you need :

+1. Node v8.10.0.
+2. NPM 3.5.2.
+3. webpack 4.
+4. Linux Environtment.

 ## Installation

-For setup this mini project, you need Node v8.10.0, NPM 3.5.2, webpack 4,and Linux Environtment.

 from root folder :